cisco-open/swagger-appd-tool/README.md

 First field required is Application Access Token.
 This is a kind of safety belt, so that in an environment, where there are multiple application teams using this functionality, they do not unintentionally overwrite configuration of application of another team.
 By no means this is intended as a bullet proof security mechanism.

-There is a Master Token which can be used to configure any application and to generate Access Tokens for individual applications.
-The Master Key can be obtained by accessing a URL like  `http://localhost:8686/api/sec/token/0` and look for the "token" value.
+There is a Admin Token which can be used to configure any application and to generate Access Tokens for individual applications.
+The Admin Token can be obtained by accessing a URL like  `http://localhost:8686/api/sec/token/0` and look for the "token" value.

 Application Tokens can then be generated on the Application Tokens screen.

-Once you know your token, Master or Application token, select application, scope, language, and file with OpenAPI 2.0 API definition.
+Once you know your token, Admin or Application token, select application, scope, language, and file with OpenAPI 2.0 API definition.
 The format expected at this time is YAML.
 Json support is in planning.

 The tool generates transaction detection rules based on the API definition.
 If it was uploaded previously, it makes necessary changes only to reflect current state of API definition.